banshee86vr/lucabertelli.consulting/src/content/blog/vcluster/en.md

 ## Finding a solution: vCluster + Argo Workflow

 Deeping dive into this use case, one of the possible solutions is to use [vCluster powered by Loft](https://www.vcluster.com).
 Using this tool, the user can create a temporary Kubernetes cluster inside an existing one.
 The virtual cluster has separate control plane APIs that can be exposed differently.
 VCluster is a valid option when multiple tenants must be managed with a single Kubernetes Cluster, sharing the same infrastructure.
 It's easy to use and adopt by existing Kubernetes users, as it doesn't require installing anything on your existing clusters.
 New vCluster users need no training, as they can access a standard Kubernetes API Server endpoint.
 In this experiment, I enjoy integrating this technology with [Argo Workflow](https://argoproj.github.io/workflows), a popular workflow execution engine for Kubernetes.
 This engine provides a way to efficiently configure the orchestration of the deployment, testing, and teardown processes.
-The tool lets the final user define processes drawing DAGs.
+The tool lets the final user define processes drawing DAGs (Directed acyclic graph).
 This feature also supports complex scenarios where there is a requirement to maximize parallelism when running tasks.
 This combination offers a fast, cost-effective, and scalable solution, avoiding many of the day-2 activities required for creating and managing a new dedicated cluster every time.
 It's typing time!!!